duguyue100/pyaer/README.md

 ## Limitations and Notes

++ __2020-12-10__: From 0.2.1, we will support experimental interfaces for DVXplorer, DVXplorer Lite, and Samsung EVK.
+We will test these interfaces if we manage to get physical devices.
+Otherwise, we welcome community tests and improvements.

 + __2020-12-02__: From 0.2.0, we support a `zeromq`-based communication
 module that allow users to leverage multiple processes during development.
 It should be able to support multiple devices and concurrent logging and